FDlucifer/Proxy-Attackchain/README.md

 ProxyLogon is Just the Tip of the Iceberg: A New Attack Surface on Microsoft Exchange Server!
 [Slides](https://i.blackhat.com/USA21/Wednesday-Handouts/us-21-ProxyLogon-Is-Just-The-Tip-Of-The-Iceberg-A-New-Attack-Surface-On-Microsoft-Exchange-Server.pdf) [Video](https://www.youtube.com/watch?v=5mqid-7zp8k)

-## most of the exploit is recoded with golang to speed up... and for learning golang purpose :)
+## most of the exploit is recoded with golang to practice my golang skills purpose :)

  - ![](./pics/logo-black.png)